Imsinux/Docker-ProFTPD-Monsta-Web-FTP/Imsinux/README.md

 This setup is designed for Monsta FTP to talk to the server locally.
 Logging In: When using Monsta FTP, set the Host to ftp_server.

+💾2.
+External Access (FileZilla / Remote)
+If you need to connect from a remote PC using an FTP Client (like FileZilla), you must set your Public IP.

+File to Edit: config/proftpd.conf

+Action: Uncomment the line and set your server's Public IP.
+MasqueradeAddress 123.45.67.89  <-- Replace with your Public Server IP

 👤 User Management :
 We use a helper script located in scripts/manage_ftp.py to handle UID generation and folder creation automatically.